Amphetamine/ dextroamphetamine extended-release capsulesPronunciation

-Store amphetamine/dextroamphetamine extended-release capsules at 77 degrees F (25 degrees C).
-Brief storage at temperatures between 59 and 86 degrees F (15 and 30 degrees C) is permitted.
+Store amphetamine/dextroamphetamine extended-release capsules at room temperature, between 59 and 86 degrees F (15 and 30 degrees C).
 Store away from heat, moisture, and light.
 Do not store in the bathroom.
 Keep amphetamine/dextroamphetamine extended-release capsules out of the reach of children and away from pets.

 - If you have any questions about amphetamine/dextroamphetamine extended-release capsules, please talk with your doctor, pharmacist, or other health care provider.

-- Amphetamine/dextroamphetamine extended-release capsules is to be used only by the patient for whom it is prescribed.
+- Amphetamine/dextroamphetamine extended-release capsules are to be used only by the patient for whom it is prescribed.
 Do not share it with other people.

 - If your symptoms do not improve or if they become worse, check with your doctor.

 - Check with your pharmacist about how to dispose of unused medicine.

 This information should not be used to decide whether or not to take amphetamine/dextroamphetamine extended-release capsules or any other medicine.
 Only your health care provider has the knowledge and training to decide which medicines are right for you.
 This information does not endorse any medicine as safe, effective, or approved for treating any patient or health condition.
 This is only a brief summary of general information about amphetamine/dextroamphetamine extended-release capsules.
 It does NOT include all information about the possible uses, directions, warnings, precautions, interactions, adverse effects, or risks that may apply to amphetamine/dextroamphetamine extended-release capsules.
 This information is not specific medical advice and does not replace information you receive from your health care provider.
 You must talk with your health care provider for complete information about the risks and benefits of using amphetamine/dextroamphetamine extended-release capsules.